gamingwithevets/sneky/README.md

 - **Super Yellow**: Makes more apples spawn.
 - **God Red**: Allows Sneky to turn around and go past himself.
 - **Light Blue**: Makes the borders act as portals to the other side of the playfield.
-- **Ultra Instinct White**: You become so fast that the border completely breaks, allowing you to go outside of the playfield.
-Be careful, because you can lose track of the snake.
+- **Ultra Instinct White**: Sneky becomes so fast that the border completely breaks, allowing him to go outside of the playfield.
+You can easily lose track of Sneky if he goes off-screen.
 Ultimate Mode only.
 ## Miscellaneous
 ### Key Rebinding
 Yup, that's right!!!
 You didn't expect this, right?
 You wouldn't think a game coming from GitHub wouldn't have key rebinding, right?